deton57/oke-labs/README.md

-# oke-rancher-lab
+# OKE Labs

-Hello and welcome the OKE Rancher lab.
+Hello and welcome to OKE Labs.

-step 1: upload the following image to object storage.